 I had a simply inspiring and delectable brunch this past Sunday at one of my favorite restaurants in Chicago, The Publican.
-I can’t stop thinking about it!
+I can’t stop thinking about the gold flatware, the food and the experience!
 I am a huge brunch fan but then again who isn’t?
 (Actually, I once dated a guy who didn’t like to go out for brunch!
 That lasted long…) But seriously, there are these dishes that I eat and I just can’t stop thinking about them.
 I just obsess over it for days and then I either have to go back to the restaurant and eat it again or in this case I have to re-create it in my own kitchen.
 Seriously, you don’t want to be that weird girl that goes to the same restaurant everyday and orders the same exact thing.
 Make it in your own home with some privacy.

 Back to my brunch obsession from The Publican.
 I had the Smoked Whitefish Rillette which was dressed with crème fraîche, celery, dill and capers served with toast.
 It was simple but melt-in-your-mouth delicious.

 Traditionally, a rillette refers to a method of preservation, typically with pork, where the meat is heavily salted and then slowly cooked in its own fat.
 Once cooked, the meat is shredded and then reserved in the same fat to form a paste.
 What’s not to like, pork mixed with pork fat?
 I’m not sure if The Publican cooks their smoked whitefish in any fat but whatever they’re doing it’s working.
 I am clearly still obsessing about it.
 I literally just drooled on my keyboard.